k9h7u8/Identity-Reconciliation/README.md

 # Bitespeed Identity Reconciliation API

-This is a backend service for identity reconciliation implemented as a web service with a single `/identify` endpoint.
+This is a backend service for identity reconciliation, implemented as a web service with a single `/identify` endpoint.

 ## API Endpoint